cas-agile/logger-vscode/README.md

-# vscode-logger README
+# VS Code Logger

-This extension helps you store your code metrics through a continuose activity monitoring such: lines, comments and tests added, modified or deleted.
-At the same time it also keeps track of the session time and files explorated.
+This extension helps to store your code metrics (lines, comments and tests added, modified or deleted) through a continuose activity monitoring.\
+At the same time it keeps track of the session time and explorated files.

+## Credits
+The original repository of this project can be found [here](https://github.com/Stintipacchio/VScode-Logger).\
+This extension is a porting of the Atom package [atom-logger](https://github.com/elPeroN/atom-logger.git).

 ## How to use

-After the installation in the Explorer Tab will appear a teardown window named "VS-LOGGER", from there you can login by inserting your credentials and server address in the form.
+After the installation, in the Explorer Tab will appear a teardown window named "VS-LOGGER".
+From there you can login by inserting your credentials and the server address.

 ## Features

-Credentials persistence trough differents sessions, local DB storing alla offline data while it waits for server connection.
-The exstension autostart with vscode.
+Credentials persistence through differents sessions.\
+A local DB stores all offline data while server is not available.\

-## Requirements

-To work properly this extension need a internet connection.
+The extension autostarts with VS Code.

 ## Extension Settings

-The extension parameter can be changed in the extension settings tab.
+The extension parameter can be changed in its settings tab.

-## How to install without VS Code Marketplace

-1) Open VS Code.

-2) Open the “Extensions” sidebar (you can use “Ctrl+Shift+X”).

-3) Click on the ellipsis icon in the top right corner of the menu.

-4) Select “Install from VSIX…”

-5) VS Code will open a document browser.
-Locate the .VSIX file you transferred and select it.

-6) VS Code will now begin the installation process of the extension.

-7) After the extension has been installed, you’ll be able to see it in the “Extensions “menu and manage it accordingly.

-## Before Usage
+## Installation

-Open andrealoretti.vscode-logger-1.0.5 from :

-Windows: %USERPROFILE%\\.vscode\\extensions

-macOS: ~/.vscode/extensions

-Linux: ~/.vscode/extensions

-... then run from CLI "npm i" with highest privileges.

-Example: sudo npm i
+1. Download the compiled package
+2. In VS Code, open the **Command palette** (`Ctrl+Shift+P`) and search for `Extensions: install from VSIX`
+3. Select the `.vsix` file

-## Credits
+## Installation from source

-This extension is a porting of the atom package "atom-logger" (https://github.com/elPeroN/atom-logger.git)
+1. Install the required packeges and build the extension by running
+    ```
+    npm install
+    npm run build
+    ```
+2. Follow the Installation section